tentone/nunuStudio/README.md

 ![alt tag](https://raw.githubusercontent.com/tentone/nunuStudio/master/docs/img/logo_border.png)

 # nunuStudio
- - nunuStudio is a three.js based framework for 3D and VR applications that runs direcly on the browser without the need for additional plugins using WebGL and WebVR.
+ - nunuStudio is a three.js based framework for 3D and VR applications that runs direcly on the browser without the need for additional plugins using WebGL, WebAudio and WebVR.
  - nunuStudio provides a visual scene editor, a code editor, visual tools to edit textures, materials, particle emitters, etc.

+### Editor
+ - There is an editor web version available at https://nunustudio.org/editor/editor

 ### Documentation
  - Documentation for the scripting API is available on the nunu webpage https://nunustudio.org